 Thanks for visiting!
+About Mary Stone

-It’s a joy to help others beautify and enjoy their surroundings.
+It’s a joy to help others beautify their surroundings to create a place of respite and peace.
 I believe in creating gardens and landscapes that embrace the glories of nature and specialize in designing plant and hardscape combinations that are out of the ordinary while respecting our dear earth.

 Dilemmas, Delights & Discoveries in the garden of life…”

 About my unexpected furry messenger:

 The first time I brought my southern belle for a walk in the woods, it was the day after I became her foster mom.
-She escaped from the back hatch before I could lasso her up and ran like the wind, her mangy featherless tail flying.
-This isn’t good, I said to myself.
+She escaped from the back hatch before I could lasso her and ran like the wind, her mangy featherless tail flying.
+“This isn’t good,” I said to myself.
 Being a foster failure by losing her came to mind.
 I didn’t have a name for her yet but came up with “Missy!
 Missy!
 Come!”
-With her contagious grin, this thin coated, alien-looking blonde captured my heart as she came running back to me in the sheer joy of being free.
-Her name became Miss Ellie, and we’ve walked four to five miles a day since June of 2009.
-That’s over 11,000 miles so far, moving forward one step at a time.
+This thin-coated, alien-looking blonde captured my heart with her contagious grin as she came running back to me in the sheer joy of being free.
+Her name became Miss Ellie Mae, and we’ve walked four to five miles a day since June of 2009.
+That’s over 14,000 miles, moving forward one step at a time.